JuliaFong/fcc_productLandingPage/Readme.md

 * User Story #14: My product landing page should have at least one media query.

 * User Story #15: My product landing page should utilize CSS flexbox at least once.

+# Learning goals
+* Practice following user stories and guidelines
+* Review HTML5 and CSS3
+* Learn how to make a basic product page
+* Review how to add a video and render it using HTML5